What makes a movie poster iconic? The presence of a major Hollywood star? Not necessarily. The replication of a classic scene? Definitely not.

 06. American Beauty

-It's easy to obsess about the 1980s being the golden age of mainstream cinema, and forget about all those incredible flicks the '90s multiplexes had to offer.
-American Beauty for one, which took the clichés of safe, suburban life and turned them on their head with a biting, yet strangely life-affirming tale of lost souls seeking a way out of misery.
+It's easy to obsess about the 1980s being the golden age of mainstream cinema, and forget about all those incredible flicks the 90s multiplexes had to offer.
+American Beauty for one, which took the clichés of safe, suburban life and turned them on their head with a biting, yet strangely life-affirming tale of lost souls seeking a way out of their misery.

 Imagery-wise, the movie revolves around an unforgettable scene of a naked schoolgirl, bathed in roses, playing centre stage in a middle aged man's fantasy.
 That scene is slyly hinted at in this evocative poster created by Pulse Advertising.

-One of the most exciting and prolific design studios of recent years, All City Media was responsible for the original poster for Duncan Jones' atmospheric SF debut Moon.
+One of the most exciting and prolific design studios of recent years, AllCity (who most recently created the theatrical campaign for La La Land) was responsible for the original poster for Duncan Jones' atmospheric sci-fi debut.

-"The main themes from the film are loneliness, isolation, madness and rebirth.
-We created an image that explored these themes and stylistically took influences from sixties and seventies sci-fi."
+According to the London agency's official notes on the poster: "The main themes from the film are loneliness, isolation, madness and rebirth.
+We created an image that explored these themes and stylistically took influences from 60s and 70s sci-fi."

 Andy Thomas, creative director at Huge: "A wonderfully minimal and striking movie poster that beautifully captures the isolation and loneliness one would feel 950,000 miles from home: Sam Rockwell looks pretty bloody miserable!
 It's lovely, simple and very graphic while avoiding the usual moony clichés."

-"Irvine Welsh’s novel was written from the multiple points of views and in the voices of each of the main characters, and we felt it was important to stress the individuality of those personalities," Rob O’Connor told Creative Review in 2011.
+"Irvine Welsh’s novel was written from the multiple points of view and in the voices of each of the main characters, and we felt it was important to stress the individuality of those personalities," Rob O’Connor told Creative Review in 2011.